Aurametrix/Alg-U/README.md

 Any shell:  sh -c "echo hello"

+Bash on Ubuntu on Windows10

+Settings -> Update and Security -> Turn on Developer mode

+From Start, search for "Turn Windows features on or off" (type 'turn')

+Select Windows Subsystem for Linux (beta) & enable it via the GUI or the command-line: Turn on Developer Mode

+Open a PowerShell prompt as administrator and run:

+Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux

 Comparison table

 | Feature                 | Bourne sh  | ash, dash | pdksh, mksh | bash      |